 So, what were the results?
 Well, the average number of steps required to run/walk a mile ranged from 1,064 steps for a six-minute-mile pace in men to 2,310 steps for a 20-minute per mile walk in women.
 Of note was that on average, individuals took more steps while running (jogging) a 12-minute mile than while walking a 15-minute mile (1,951 against 1,935 steps, respectively).
 The researchers commented that this finding was most likely related to the smaller distance between steps that people tend to take while jogging at the slower speed (12-minute miles) compared to walking at a 15-minute per mile pace.

-Accurate steps in a mile calculation for your stride length
+How to calculate steps in a mile for your stride length

 If you're after an exact answer for the number of steps in a mile or kilometer for your body then try the following (you will need a tape measure or other measuring device):

 - Take 10 steps (making sure you either run or walk, depending on which stride you want to measure), measure the distance in feet and then divide by 10 to get your average stride length.

 - There are 5,280 feet in a mile.
 So, divide 5,280 by your stride length figure to get your number of steps in a mile.
 If you want the answer in kilometers, divide 3,280 by your stride length figure to get your number of steps in 1 km.

 Should you need to convert between feet, inches, centimeters and meters, you can use our handy length and distance calculator.